Overview of the Assessment

 In compliance with new standards from the U.S. Office of Management and Budget for collecting and reporting data on race/ethnicity, additional information was collected beginning in 2011 so that results could be reported separately for Asian students, Native Hawaiian/Other Pacific Islander students, and students identifying with two or more races.
 Beginning in 2011, all of the students participating in NAEP were identified by school reports as one of the seven racial/ethnic categories listed below:

-As in earlier years, students identified as Hispanic were classified as Hispanic in 2011 and 2013 even if they were also identified with another racial/ethnic group.
-Students who identified with two or more of the other racial/ethnic groups (e.g., White and Black) would have been classified as “other” and reported as part of the "unclassified" category prior to 2011, and classified as “two or more races” in 2011 and 2013.
+Students identified as Hispanic were classified as Hispanic in subsequent years even if they were also identified with another racial/ethnic group.
+Students who identified with two or more of the other racial/ethnic groups (e.g., White and Black) would have been classified as “other” and reported as part of the "unclassified" category prior to 2011, but from 2011 on were classified as “Two or More Races.”
+Results for these students are presented under the "Two or More Races" category in the graphics and tables in the report.

-When comparing the results for racial/ethnic groups from 2013 to earlier assessment years, the 2013 data for Asian and Native Hawaiian/Other Pacific Islander students were combined into a single Asian/Pacific Islander category.
+When comparing the results for racial/ethnic groups from 2011, 2013, 2015, 2017, and 2019 to earlier assessment years, the data for Asian and Native Hawaiian/Other Pacific Islander students were combined into a single Asian/Pacific Islander category.
 Information based on student self-reported race/ethnicity will continue to be reported in the NAEP Data Explorer.

 As part of the Department of Agriculture's National School Lunch Program (NSLP), schools can receive cash subsidies and donated commodities in turn for offering free or reduced-price lunches to eligible children.
 Based on available school records, students were classified as either currently eligible for the free/reduced-price school lunch or not eligible.
 Eligibility for free and reduced-price lunches is determined by students' family income in relation to the federally established poverty level.
 Students whose family income is at or below 130 percent of the poverty level qualify to receive free lunch, and students whose family income is between 130 percent and 185 percent of the poverty level qualify to receive reduced-price lunch.
-For the period July 1, 2012 through June 30, 2013, for a family of four, 130 percent of the poverty level was $29,965 and 185 percent was $42,643.
-The classification applies only to the school year when the assessment was administered (i.e., the 2012–13 school year) and is not based on eligibility in previous years.
+For the period July 1, 2018 through June 30, 2019, for a family of four, 130 percent of the poverty level was $32,630 and 185 percent was $46,435.
+The classification applies only to the school year when the assessment was administered (i.e., the 2018–19 school year) and is not based on eligibility in previous years.
 If school records were not available, the student was classified as "Information not available."
 If the school did not participate in the program, all students in that school were classified as "Information not available."
 Because of the improved quality of the data on students' eligibility for NSLP, the percentage of students for whom information was not available has decreased compared to the percentages reported prior to the 2003 assessment.
-See the proportion of students in each category in the NAEP Data Explorer.
+As a result of the passage of the Healthy, Hunger-Free Kids Act of 2010, schools can use a new universal meal service option, the "Community Eligibility Provision" (CEP).
+Through CEP, eligible schools can provide meal service to all students at no charge, regardless of economic status and without the need to collect eligibility data through household applications.
+CEP became available nationwide in the 2014-2015 school year; as a result, the percentage of students in many states categorized as eligible for NSLP may have increased in comparison to 2013 due to this provision.
+Because students' eligibility for NSLP may be underreported at grade 12, the results are not included in the 2019 report.
+Therefore, readers should interpret NSLP trend results with caution.
+See the

 The national results are based on a representative sample of students in both public schools and nonpublic schools.
 Nonpublic schools include private schools, Bureau of Indian Affairs schools, and Department of Defense schools.
 Private schools include Catholic, Conservative Christian, Lutheran, and other private schools.
 Results are reported for private schools overall, as well as disaggregated by Catholic and other private schools.
-Sample size was insufficient to permit a reliable estimate for other private schools in 2005, 2007, 2009, 2011, and 2013.
+Sample size was insufficient to permit a reliable estimate for other private schools in 2005, 2007, 2009, 2011, 2013, 2015, 2017, and 2019.
 The state results are based on public school students only.
+The participation rate for private schools did not meet the NAEP reporting standards in 2019; therefore, their results are not shown in the "type of school" charts on the website.
+The participation rate for Catholic schools did not meet the reporting standards in 2005, 2009, 2013, and 2019 at grade 12; therefore, their results are not available for these assessment years.

 In 2007, the classification system was revised; therefore, trend comparisons to previous years are not available.
 The new locale codes are based on an address's proximity to an urbanized area (a densely settled core with densely settled surrounding areas).
 This is a change from the original system based on metropolitan statistical areas.
 To distinguish the two systems, the new system is referred to as "urban-centric locale codes."
 The urban-centric locale code system classifies territory into four major types: city, suburban, town, and rural.
 Each type has three subcategories.
 For city and suburb, these are gradations of size—large, midsize, and small.
 Towns and rural areas are further distinguished by their distance from an urbanized area.
 They can be characterized as fringe, distant, or remote.

-All 50 states and 2 jurisdictions (District of Columbia and the Department of Defense Education Activity (DoDEA)) participated in the 2013 reading assessment at grades 4 and 8.
+All 50 states and 2 jurisdictions (District of Columbia and the Department of Defense Education Activity (DoDEA)) participated in the 2017 reading assessment at grades 4 and 8.
 To ensure that the samples in each state are representative, NAEP has established policies and procedures to maximize the inclusion of all students in the assessment.
 Every effort is made to ensure that all selected students who are capable of participating meaningfully in the assessment are assessed.
-While some students with disabilities (SD) and/or English language learners (ELL) can be assessed without any special procedures, others require accommodations to participate in NAEP.
-Still other SD and/or ELL students selected by NAEP may not be able to participate.
-Local school authorities determine whether SD/ELL students require accommodations or should be excluded because they cannot be assessed.
-The percentage of SD and/or ELL students who are excluded from NAEP assessments varies from one jurisdiction to another and within a jurisdiction over time.
+While some students with disabilities (SD) and/or English learners (EL) can be assessed without any special procedures, others require accommodations to participate in NAEP.
+Still other SD and/or EL students selected by NAEP may not be able to participate.
+Local school authorities determine whether SD/EL students require accommodations or should be excluded because they cannot be assessed.
+The percentage of SD and/or EL students who are excluded from NAEP assessments varies from one jurisdiction to another and within a jurisdiction over time.
 Read more about the potential effects of exclusion rates on assessment results.

-See the types of accommodations permitted (890 KB) for students with disabilities and/or English language learners at the national level.
+Use the "Data Quick View" to see the types of accommodations permitted for students with disabilities and/or English learners at the national level in 2019 at

 Differences between scale scores and between percentages that are discussed in the results on this website take into account the standard errors associated with the estimates.
 Comparisons are based on statistical tests that consider both the magnitude of the difference between the group average scores or percentages and the standard errors of those statistics.
 Throughout the results, differences between scores or between percentages are discussed only when they are significant from a statistical perspective.